advantageous/systemd-cloud-watch/README.md

 This is based on [advantageous journald-cloudwatch-logs](https://github.com/advantageous/journald-cloudwatch-logs) which was forked from [saymedia journald-cloudwatch-logs](https://github.com/saymedia/journald-cloudwatch-logs).

 ## Status
 It remains a work in progress.
 It is not done yet.

 Improvements:

 * Added unit tests (there were none).
 * Added cross compile so I can develop/test on my laptop.
 * Made logging stateless.
 No more need for a state file.
 * No more getting out of sync with CloudWatch.
 * Detects being out of sync and recovers.
 * Fixed error with log messages being too big.
+* Added ability to include or omit logging fields.
 * Created docker image and scripts to test on Linux (CentOS7).
 * Code organization (we use a packages).
 * Added comprehensive logging which includes debug logging by config.

 ## Log format

 The journal event data is written to Cloudwatch Logs in JSON format, making it amenable to filtering using the JSON filter syntax.
 Log records are translated to Cloudwatch JSON events using a structure like the following:

 #### Sample log